Lawsuits over Trump business threaten to tie up presidency

 “He is going to be not just a litigation magnet, but a litigation vortex that sucks in every political and personal adversary he has,” said Norman Eisen, the Obama administration chief White House ethics counselor from 2009 through 2011.
 Eisen has encouraged Trump to sell his assets and put the cash in a blind trust to avoid conflicts of interest and legal pitfalls.

-Given the heated political climate, Eisen said Trump could end up on the other end of a strategy that one of his advisers, billionaire PayPal co-founder Peter Thiel, was accused of using in a civil privacy lawsuit against Gawker Media LLC: bankrolling someone else’s lawsuit to exact revenge or further a personal or political agenda.
+Given the heated political climate, Eisen said Trump could end up on the other end of a strategy that one of his advisers, billionaire PayPal co-founder Peter Thiel, used in a civil privacy lawsuit against Gawker Media LLC : bankrolling someone else’s lawsuit to further a personal or political agenda.

 Under constitutional immunity protections, Trump can’t be sued over official acts in the Oval Office.
 But he could be named in lawsuits for personal actions or those involving his businesses.
 And the presidency may offer no protection from lawsuits that started before he took office.